Yahya-96/MyDevops/Bash/Conditional Statments.md

 ---

-## 8:Make it executable and run the script.
+## 8: Make it executable and run the script.
 In order to run the script, we will first need to make it executable.
 The `chmod =x` will be used to make the `conditional.sh` executable.
 Once done, i will run the file using `./`.
 ```
 chmod +x conditional.sh